Introducing "RAGent," a RAG system compatible with various data sources.

-This article explains a method for efficiently building a highly accurate RAG system by eliminating knowledge fragmentation using the open source software "RAGent," which integrates internal documents with real-time information from Slack.
+This article explains how to efficiently build a highly accurate RAG system by utilizing "RAGent," an open-source software that integrates internal documents and real-time information from Slack, thereby eliminating knowledge fragmentation.

 Challenges in utilizing internal knowledge and the emergence of RAGent

-In typical RAG systems, documents are vectorized and stored in a database (Vector Store), but constantly vectorizing highly real-time information like Slack poses challenges in terms of operational costs and delays in updating the data.
+In typical RAG systems, documents are vectorized and stored in a database (Vector Store), but continuously vectorizing highly real-time information like that from Slack presented challenges in terms of operational costs and delays in updates.

-It is implemented in Go language and uses the AWS environment (Bedrock, OpenSearch, S3) as the backend.
+It is implemented in Go and uses the AWS environment (Bedrock, OpenSearch, S3) as its backend.

-RAGent is not just a search tool, but a comprehensive system that provides everything from data vectorization to chat interfaces, Slack BOTs, and MCP Servers.
+RAGent is more than just a search tool; it's a comprehensive system that provides everything from data vectorization to a chat interface, Slack bots, and MCP servers.

-Let's take a look at its core architecture and functionality.
+Let's take a look at its core architecture and features.

 High-precision retrieval through hybrid search

-- Vector Search: Vectorize text with Amazon Bedrock (Titan Text Embeddings v2) and search by semantic similarity.
+- Vector search: Use Amazon Bedrock (Titan Text Embeddings v2) to vectorize text and search by semantic similarity.

-- BM25: Uses OpenSearch to perform searches based on keyword frequency.
+- BM25We use OpenSearch to perform searches based on keyword frequency.

 Data storage and management

-vectorizeThe distinctive feature is that the generated vector data and metadataAmazon S3 VectorsThe key feature is that it uses a dual backend configuration, storing data in an S3 bucket while creating a search index in OpenSearch.
+vectorizeA distinctive feature is the generated vector data and metadata.Amazon S3 VectorsThe key feature is the dual backend configuration, which stores data in an S3 bucket while creating a search index in OpenSearch.

-This allows for both data persistence and search performance.
+This ensures both data persistence and search performance.

-RAGent covers a variety of use cases with five commands:
+RAGent supports a variety of use cases with the following five commands:

 vectorize